Harsh-Butani/Competitive-Programming/Notes.md

     ans[i]=(int)pq.size();
 }
 ```
 - Many problems have solutions based on some pattern/observation.
 These can be proved by Mathematical Induction.
-As an example, suppose an array x of n integers is given.
-You need to find out smallest integer s such that s cannot be written as sum of a subset of integers in x.
-Check the following approach to find s
+As an example, suppose an array $x$ of $n$ integers is given.
+You need to find out smallest integer $s$ such that $s$ cannot be written as sum of a subset of integers in $x$.
+Check the following approach to find $s$
 ```cpp
 /* Let us assume that we have processed till index i in the sorted array and we can write every integer from 1 to sum[1..i] (sum till index i) as a sum of subset of x[1..i].
 Now, if x[i+1] <= sum[1..i]+1, then we can write every number from sum[1..i]+1 to sum[1..i]+x[i+1] by using x[i+1] and writing the remaining sum from subset of x[1..i].
 Also, we can write any number from 1 to sum[1..i] by using subset of x[1..i] (By assumption).
 Thus, we can write all integers from 1 to sum[1..(i+1)] as sum of elements of subset of x[1..(i+1)].
 Thus, by induction, all integers from 1 to sum[1..i] can be written as sum of elements of subset of x[1..i], if x[i]<=sum[1..(i-1)]+1.
 If x[i]>sum[1..(i-1)]+1, then we can never write the number p = sum[1..(i-1)]+1 as sum of elements of subset of x[1..i].
 Thus answer would be p */ int smallest_sum(vector<int>& x,int n){